hmrc/safety-and-security-import-service-guide/source/documentation/Level2Validation-315.html.md

 **Context Element:** /CC315A

-**Scenario**: Each [Item number] is unique throughout the declaration The items shall be numbered in a sequential fashion, starting from '1' for the first item and incrementing the numbering by '1' for each following item.
+**Scenario**: Each [Item number] is unique throughout the declaration.
+The items shall be numbered in a sequential fashion, starting from '1' for the first item and incrementing the numbering by '1' for each following item.

 ---